PRESENTATION TYPES FOR CPA2024

 Review Sessions are intended for the review of one or more theoretical perspective(s)/methods/analyses or for the synthesis of different theoretical perspectives/methods/analyses.
 This type of submission is not for presenting new empirical research.
 The presenter is normally a senior expert in the area; submissions by a novice just entering the area will not be accepted.
 Three presentations may be grouped together in a single session, with a moderator for keeping the session on schedule.

-A Conversation Session is intended for sharing, exploring and stimulating thoughts and ideas about an issue/topic/case, a program or intervention, or for brainstorming alternative approaches to research, practice, education, and/or policies in a “conversation” format without AV as opposed to a formal presentation format with AV.
+A Round Table Conversation Session is intended for sharing, exploring, and stimulating thoughts and ideas about an issue/topic/case, a program or intervention, or for brainstorming alternative approaches to research, practice, education, and/or policies.

-Each Conversation Session is submitted by a leader who is expected to provide a clear but brief summary (15 minutes maximum) of the core issues, ideas or approaches, interventions, etc. to be shared and explored.
+Each Round Table Conversation Session is submitted by a leader who is expected to provide a clear but brief summary (12 minutes maximum) of the core issues, ideas or approaches, interventions, etc. to be shared and explored.
 In addition, the leader is expected to inspire participants into sharing and engaging with the forum topic (minimum 10 minutes).

 SPOKEN GROUP PRESENTATIONS